xlladdins/xll/docs/Excel4Macros/ATTACH.TEXT.md

 **Example**

-The following macro functions attach the text \"Quarterly Sales\" to the x (category) axis of the selected chart:
+The following macro functions attach the text "Quarterly Sales" to the x (category) axis of the selected chart:

 ATTACH.TEXT(3)

-FORMULA(\"Quarterly Sales\")
+FORMULA("Quarterly Sales")

 **Related Functions**